clouseau/macports-lamp/README.md

 MacPorts is powerful but finicky.
 I commonly end up with MySQL (I know, we're all switching to MariaDB soon) with the wrong permissions and other little niggling trouble.
-Therefore this script, which will reliably install MySQL 5.5 and PHP 5.4 plus Apache on OS X. At least, for me.
-Tested with MacPorts 2.2.1 on OS X 10.9.1 and MacPorts 2.2.3 on OS X 10.10.1.
+Therefore this script, which will reliably install MySQL 5.5 and PHP 5.6 plus Apache 2.2 on OS X. At least, for me.
+Tested with MacPorts 2.3.5 on OS X 10.11.

 Prerequisites
 -------------